-One of the changes we've made in the 2nd edition of Essentials is that each lesson is now divided into five days for ease of scheduling.
+One of the changes we made when we updated and expanded Essentials in 2015 is that each lesson is now divided into five parts for ease of scheduling.
 However, this more structured guidance is still just a starting point for a variety of pacing possibilities, depending on the student and the situation.
 Here are some ideas for making Essentials work for you.

 What is the basic structure of the lessons?

-- Day 1: Essential Concepts.
+- Part 1: Essential Concepts.
 Phonograms, Exploring Sounds, Spelling Rules.

-- Day 2: Building Words.
+- Part 2: Building Words.
 Spelling Journal, Spelling Analysis (using spelling list A, B, or C).

-- Day 3: Words in Context.
+- Part 3: Words in Context.
 Spelling Game, Grammar, Dictation.

-- Day 4: Words in Action.
+- Part 4: Words in Action.
 Vocabulary, Dictation, Composition.
 Optional: Essentials Reader (more on this later).

-- Day 5: Check Your Understanding.
+- Part 5: Check Your Understanding.
 Review and formative assessment.

-Each of these five sections is designed to take 30-60 minutes.
+Each of these five sections is designed to take 45-60 minutes.
 They build systematically on each other, and review is incorporated throughout.
-At this pace, you will complete Volume 1 (Pre-Lessons and Lessons 1-15) and Volume 2 (Lessons 16-30, coming in 2017) in about a semester each.
+At a pace of one Part per day, you will teach a lesson a week and complete the first half (Pre-Lessons and Lessons 1-15) in about a semester and the second half (Lessons 16-30) in about a semester.

-However, there are people who find that it works better either to move more slowly or to increase the pace for an intensive course.
+However, depending on your students and schedule, you may find that it works better to move more slowly, especially with children who are age ten or younger, or to increase the pace for an intensive remediation course.
+Many people spend two weeks on each lesson and take two years to cover all 30 lessons, for example.
 Here are some suggestions for slowing down the pace, as well as some for those who want to speed things up.

 Scheduling Suggestions for Essentials Only